-Asthma is the most common chronic disease in children.
-There is evidence that exposure to ambient air pollution from motor vehicle emissions not only exacerbates existing asthma, but also contributes to the development of asthma.
-Asthma has a multifactorial etiology, which is still not well understood, as multiple factors starting from fetal life may be involved.
-Some of these factors may be correlated, share sources and pathways resulting in joint effects that are greater than additive.
-Thus, the potential for confounding and effect modification of the ambient air pollution exposure effects on asthma is very high.
-The role of early-life exposure to ambient air pollution on the asthma pandemic remains poorly understood due to the lack of large birth cohort studies with sufficient long follow-up and assessment of multiple exposures.
+Background.
+Asthma is a common disease with a heterogeneous etiology.
+The role of ambient air pollution on asthma development is unclear, as multiple factors starting from fetal life may be involved.
+Some of these factors may be correlated or share sources and pathways resulting in joint effects that are greater than additive.
+Thus, the potential for confounding and modification of the air pollution exposure effects on asthma by maternal smoking during pregnancy is very high.

-Poster by Pedersen et al, 2018 HEI Annual Conference
+Poster by Pedersen et al., 2019 HEI Annual Conference